-- (1) We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - (2) In our opinion, proper books of account have been kept by the entity so far as appears from our examination of those books; and - (3) The Statement of Financial Position, Statement of Profit or Loss and Other Comprehensive Income agree with the books of account.
+- (1) We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - (2) In our opinion, proper books of account have been kept by the entity so far as appears from our examination of those books; and - (3) The Statement of Financial Position, Statement of Comprehensive Income agree with the books of account.

+Sola Oyetayo, FCA

+FRC/2013/ICAN/00000000642

-Sola Oyetayo, FCA FRC/2013/ICAN/00000000642 For: Sola Oyetayo & Co.
+For: Sola Oyetayo & Co.